 Participants will be placed into groups that reflect their ability.
 Auditions are not required.
 Placement in ensembles will be determined by the number of years the participant has played, what type of repertoire he/she is currently playing, as well as a discussion with the participant’s private teacher.
+Video submission are encouraged for more accurate ensemble placement.
 Private lessons, chamber orchestra and other non-performing musical workshops will be offered.
 Extracurricular activities, such as yoga, soccer, and ultimate frisbee also make up part of the day.

 A typical day: